Malware installed on your PC

-Solution: Do not provide your Xbox LIVE or Windows Live ID username and password to anyone.
+Solution: Do not provide your Xbox LIVE or Microsoft account username and password to anyone.

 Social engineering is the process someone uses, through seemingly meaningless conversation or other means, to manipulate you into revealing personal information about yourself or your accounts.
 Once the person has enough information about you, they can pose as you and attempt to obtain access or make changes to your account.

 Solution: Do not reveal personal information about yourself or your accounts.
 Do not share personal information no matter how trivial it seems.

 Third-party security breaches

 If you use the same username and password for all web sites that you use, you are putting yourself at risk.
 If you are notified or hear that a website has been compromised.
 Go to http://accounts.live.com, sign in and change your password immediately!